abhi3700/my_coding_toolkit/mac_for_win.md

 ## Touchpad
 * three touch towards up: Show all the opened apps & also create new workspace or switch to a workspace.
-* clicked with 2 fingers on the touchpad ~ `Right click` on Windows.
+* Single clicked with 2 fingers on the touchpad ~ `Right click` on Windows.

 ## Terminal
 * <kbd>ctrl+l</kbd>: clear the console